a2f0/angularjs-webpack/README.md

 # angularjs-webpack

-This is a small project where I created a module with different controllers in separate files using the module bundler webpack
+This project is a proof of concept for AngularJS using Webpack.
+It is forked off of and updated from [this project](https://github.com/jpacareu/angularjs-webpack).